metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ... and creates comps which makes the developer to fetch all 8 posts on the back-end and hide some of them on the front-end &mdash; such a performance waste &mdash; put to be supported by those devices which have the poorest resources.

-Since the designer doesn't code ...

 > The designer doesn't knows the CSS Grid specification

 ... and spices up the design with vertical lines separating the columns.
 CSS Grid has no support for grid gap styling <sup id="footnote--3">[3](#footnotes--3)</sup> and a nasty hack <sup id="footnote--4">[4](#footnotes--4)</sup> has to be used to accomplish this original design idea.

-The designer who doesn't code ...

-> Doesn't knows exceptions are painful and bloat the source code
+> The designer doesn't knows exceptions are painful and bloat the source code

 ... and inserts an ad between the rows.
 The ad has different dimension and positioning which breaks the grid.
 An exception has to be added to support this design decision bloating the code during development time and later during maintenance.